§ 13-8.1-4. Procedure.

 (6) In the case of a severely ill inmate, the report shall also contain a determination from the office of financial resources that the inmate's illness causes the state to incur exorbitant expenses as a result of continued and frequent medical treatment during incarceration.

-(d) When the director of corrections refers a prisoner to the parole board for medical parole, the director shall provide to the parole board a medical discharge plan which is acceptable to the parole board.
+(d) When the director of corrections refers a prisoner to the parole board for medical parole, the director shall provide to the parole board a medical discharge plan that is acceptable to the parole board.

 (e) The department of corrections and the parole board shall jointly develop standards for the medical discharge plan that are appropriately adapted to the criminal justice setting.
 The discharge plan should ensure at the minimum that:

-(1) An appropriate placement for the prisoner has been secured, including, but not limited to, a hospital, nursing facility, hospice, or family home;
+(1) An appropriate placement for the prisoner has been secured, including, but not limited to: a hospital, nursing facility, hospice, or family home;

 (2) A referral has been made for the prisoner to secure a source for payment of the prisoner's medical expenses;